 What Comes In The Box

-The Flexispot ClassicRiser comes mostly assembled, in a pretty large, HEAVY box.
-You can tell right away that this thing is sturdily built.
+Just like the previous model, the Flexispot ClassicRiser V2 comes mostly assembled, in a large, HEAVY box.

-The only real setup involves attaching the keyboard/mouse “tray” (with four hand screws), and snapping a few plastic parts onto the metal frame to basically just improve aesthetics.
+The only setup involved would be attaching the keyboard/mouse/laptop tray (with four hand screws), and snapping a few plastic parts onto the metal frame to improve aesthetics.

-I was able to open the box, take it out, assemble everything, and have it on my table within 10 minutes.
+I was able to open the box, take it out, assemble everything, and have it on my table within 10 minutes — same as V1.

-Note that I’m about 6’3″ (189cm), and when fully-raised the Flexispot is just a hair too low for me–would love if it was just an inch or two higher.
+Note that I’m about 6’3″ (189cm), and when fully-raised the Flexispot is just a hair too low for me — would love if it was just an inch or two higher.
 If you’re shorter, it is probably perfect for you (remember that you can raise it to any level).
+(Note that the Flexispot website says it is meant for people 6’5″ and lower, but apparently they use a different style of measurement, or their monitor/monitor arm is raised up higher than mine is.)

 Quality, Warranty, and Returns